-\begin{notation} In case the set $T$ of types is $T = \{*\}$ the singleton set of types, i.e.\ when talking about untyped syntax, we denote by $M'$ the derived module of $M$.
-Given a natural number $n$, we denote by $M^n$ the module obtained by deriving $n$ times the module $M$. \end{notation}
+\begin{nota} In case the set $T$ of types is $T = \{*\}$ the singleton set of types, i.e., when talking about untyped syntax, we denote by $M'$ the derived module of $M$.
+Given a natural number $n$, we denote by $M^n$ the module obtained by deriving $n$ times the module $M$. \end{nota}

-Analogously to \textcite{ahrens_ext_init}, we derive more generally with respect to a natural transformation $\tau : 1 \to \T U_n$: \begin{definition}[Derived Module] Let $\tau : 1 \to \T U_n$ be a natural transformation.
+We derive more generally with respect to a natural transformation $\tau : 1 \nt \T U_n$ as in Definition \ref{def:cat_TEns}: \begin{defi}[Derived module] Let $\tau : 1 \nt \T U_n$ be a natural transformation.
 Let $T$ be a set and $P$ be a relative monad on $\TDelta{T}_n$.